-- curative

-- anti-cancer therapy to improve quality of life and/or longevity without expectation of cure
+- curative - anti-cancer therapy to improve quality of life and/or longevity without expectation of cure - supportive therapies to improve quality of life and/or longevity - palliation.

-- symptom palliation.

 The treatment intent should be established in a multidisciplinary setting, documented in the patient's medical record and conveyed to the patient and carer as appropriate.